dsc-courses/dsc80-2026-su/syllabus.md

 Unfortunately, GenAI tools are not a consistently reliable source of quality information.
 Because of how GenAI tools are trained, they often provide answers and write code that _look_ correct, but aren't actually correct.
+They can also be extremely overconfident, making them hard to trust!
 A goal of your education is to develop an ability to identify and produce information that actually is correct and doesn’t just sound correct.
 Human supervision of GenAI tools is always necessary.

-Proceed with caution when using tools to assist you with your assignments.
-DSC 80 is a foundational class for your study of data science; you need to master the skills and concepts of this course if you want to use data science effectively.
-Through exams, you will be tested on your independent ability to apply course material to novel problems.
+Proceed with caution when using tools to assist you with your assignments. **DSC 80 is a foundational class for your study of data science; you need to master the skills and concepts of this course if you want to use data science effectively.** Through exams, you will be tested on your independent ability to apply course material to novel problems.
 Labs and projects are meant to prepare you for these assessments, so overreliance on GenAI for assignments will rob you of opportunities to learn and make it hard for you to perform well on exams.